-Hopefully, I’ll be remembered as an amazing cook, kind person, compassionate mom, and passionate business owner.
+Hopefully, my kids will remember me as the amazing cook, kind person, compassionate mom, and flawed human that I am.

-I do not believe that women who leave the workforce have to be happy cooking and cleaning after their families to prove that they love them.
+I don’t believe that women who leave the workforce have to be happy cooking and cleaning after their families to prove their worth.

-But at the same time, there is nothing wrong with the women who are happy doing those things.
+At the same time, there is nothing wrong with women who are happy doing these things.

 But it is wrong for intelligent, driven women to feel inadequate for wanting to do more.
-Whether someone else makes you feel that way or you feel that way about yourself, there shouldn’t be anything wrong with having more ambition in life.
+Whether someone else makes you feel that way or you feel that way about yourself, there shouldn’t be anything wrong with realizing that you still have aspirations – even after giving birth.

 Becoming a mom doesn’t mean you have to give up your dreams, even if becoming a mom was the dream you wanted the most.
 (Like it was for me.)

 You’ll always be more than a mom

 I want my kids to look back and remember that their mom loved them fiercely, but she also loved other things too–like writing, like supporting others and helping bloggers find their tribe, like growing her business.

 This is why I do this.